 Do you consider yourself an entrepreneur?
 Love the start-up culture?
 Want to change the world?
 Maybe you’re cut out for nonprofit leadership.
 Or maybe not.

 “Nonprofit organizations should operate more like a business.”
 It’s a common lament.
 If you’ve got talent for business, perhaps you could change the world.
 But what kind of business?
 The mom-and-pop corner market?
 A burgeoning craft brewer?
 A multi-national corporation?
 And how does business talent translate to the social sector?

 Of course, “nonprofit” is a tax status, not strategy.
-Nonprofits adopt require many business skills like performance management, succession planning, risk management, financial controls and processes.
+Nonprofits require many business skills like performance management, succession planning, risk management, financial controls and processes.

 But, there are clear distinctions in nonprofit models, like fund accounting, transparency, and governance structure, that simply don’t apply—or won’t fly—in business.

 Is it helpful—even reasonable—to expect business success to translate to the social sector?
 If so, the appropriate comparison is not a gleaming tech-sector star or venerable multi-national conglomerate.
 The typical nonprofit organization is a perpetual start-up.
 In business, entrepreneurs are celebrated celebrities where even struggling (i.e., “pre-profitable”) start-ups enjoy a certain cachet.
 Startups are judged leniently in terms of liquidity and capitalization, systems, processes, and infrastructure.
 It’s all about the innovative idea, known in the nonprofit world as the “mission.”

 Nonprofits of any age and every lifecycle often display the good and bad of start-up culture.
 How are they comparable?